ezraball/xmascard/doc/christmas_postcards_project.md

 ## Tech

 ### Todo

-* re-do amazon bucket structure
+* create fingerprint, a unique id based on filename and filesize that is shared between instances
 * implement login
 * push to remote feature
 * write tests!
 * design
+* a way to remove remotecards

+### Done
+* ~~re-do amazon bucket structure~~

 ### Development log
 #### 22 Feb 2013